moshabbir-dotcom/Project-Portfolio-5/README.md

 [TEST_VIEW_ORDER_DETAIL]()
 [TEST_VIEW_ORDERS]()

-### HTML <!-- finsih-->
+### HTML
 * All HTML pages were tested via URL input and passed validation before submission.
 Errors were displayed on the validation pages however these were due to the the jinja templating language used in python triggering error warnings in the HTML validator.
+The Gitpod terminal however had extensions installed to ensure the formatting was correct and this is evidenced [HERE]() with a creengrab of HTML pages open in the workspace with NO PROBLEMS highligted in the workspace.
 ### CSS
 * The bulk of the CSS was from the bootstrap template provided by the CI walkthrough however this was customised in order to fulfill marking criteria and adhere to the colour scheme selected and passed validation which is evidenced for each respective CSS style sheet below:
 * [STYLE.CSS]()